jon9314/axon/phases/axon_phase_3_dev_roadmap.md

 **Optional:**

-- Generate charts inline in frontend
+ - Render query results as charts in the UI

 **Status:** In Progress – CSV query server implemented